Hadwiger's conjecture for cap bodies: Abstract

 \section{Abstract}

-Hadwiger's covering conjecture is that every $n$-dimensional convex body can be covered by at most $2^n$ of its smaller homothetic copies, with $2^n$ copies required only for affine images of $n$-cube.
-Convex hull of a ball and an external point is called a cap.
-The union of finitely many caps of a ball is a cap body if it is a convex set.
+Hadwiger's covering conjecture is that every $n$-dimensional convex body can be covered by at most $2^n$ of its smaller positive homothetic copies, with $2^n$ copies required only for affine images of $n$-cube.
+Convex hull of a ball and an external point is called a spike.
+The union of finitely many spikes of a ball is a cap body if it is a convex set.

 In this note, we confirm the Hadwiger's conjecture for the class of cap bodies in all dimensions, bridging recently established cases of $n=3$ and large $n$.
-For $4\le n\le 15$, the proof combines a probabilistic technique with reduction to linear programming performed with computer assistance.
-For $n\ge 9$, we give an explicit bound on illumination number of cap bodies based on the same probabilistic technique but avoiding computer aid.
+The proof uses probabilistic techniques, and additionally, for moderate dimensions $4\le n \le 15$, integer linear programming performed with computer assistance.